to the walled city of Korçula, Croatia & starting point

 Island Beach Adventure With Lunch

-receive a brief orientation on the island's amenities and sip a
+brief orientation about the island's amenities and sip a

 refreshing welcome drink.
 Then enjoy ample time to relax on the

-and other beach activities are available.
-The complimentary open
+are available.
+The complimentary open bar serves both

 must be at least 21 years old to consume alcohol.
 Bring a towel